rixwoodling/omxplayer-window-wrangler/README.md

-# omxplayer-window-wrangler
+omxpocket
-wrangle that omxplayer window mode with ease!
+pockets the omxplayer window in the corner of your screen easily!